Emily Coonan: Artistic career

 In 1907, once enrolled into the Art Association of Montreal, Coonan started exhibiting her work in the institute, where she would continue to show her work until 1933.
 Her first award-winning piece, Eva and Daisy (1907), was a figure study of the Coonan sisters, which won her first place in the annual Art Association of Montreal student show of 1907.
 In 1913, the National Gallery of Canada awarded her with their first travelling bursary, which was a prize that was given to the art student that exemplified the most potential to study and practice in Europe.
-Due to the onset of the First World War, Coonan’s trip was postponed to 1920.
+Due to the onset of the First World War, Coonan's trip was postponed to 1920.
 During her stay abroad, she started to use a stylized version of European modernism in her work and began creating landscape paintings.

 Once she returned to Canada in 1921, she became a member of the Beaver Hall Group.
 Unlike the other members of the Beaver Hall Group who were members of Montreal's Protestant upper class, Coonan was a devout Roman Catholic from a working-class background.
 As a member of the Beaver Hall Studios, Coonan participated in a few of the four shows that the group put on before the group went their separate ways in 1922.
 Coonan gained international acclaim as her piece Girl in Dotted Dress (1923) was selected to show in the British Empire Exhibition in England.
 She took inspiration from the French impressionists and James Wilson Morrice.
-After her instructor, Brymner, died, Coonan created and exhibited fewer works, opting out of participating in the Royal Canadian Academy’s spring exhibition and then only taking part in three more spring shows in her life.
+After her instructor, Brymner, died, Coonan created and exhibited fewer works, opting out of participating in the Royal Canadian Academy of Arts spring exhibition and then only taking part in three more spring shows in her life.
 Although she continued to paint later in life, Coonan stopped participating in public exhibitions after 1933.